databricks/koalas/docs/source/user_guide/best_practices.rst

 Use Koalas APIs directly whenever possible
 ------------------------------------------

-Although Koalas has most of the pandas-equivalent APIs with pandas, there are several APIs not implemented yet or explicitly unsupported.
+Although Koalas has most of the pandas-equivalent APIs, there are several APIs not implemented yet or explicitly unsupported.

-As an example, Koalas does not implement ``__iter__()`` to prevent users to collect all data into the client (driver) side from the whole cluster.
+As an example, Koalas does not implement ``__iter__()`` to prevent users from collecting all data into the client (driver) side from the whole cluster.
 Unfortunately, many external APIs such as Python built-in functions such as min, max, sum, etc. require the given argument to be iterable.
 In case of pandas, it works properly out of the box as below: